xji3/xji3.github.io/Tutorial/index.md

 Basically, this chunk means getting the value stored in the variable "site.title" which is defined in the "\_config.yml" file.

 For more details, you want to learn about [Liquid](https://jekyllrb.com/docs/liquid/).
-If you know nothing about HTML format, this minimal section of introduction might help [HTML intro](https://tulane-math-7360-2021.github.io/lectures/13-scraping/scraping.html#html-introduction) and of course, Google is your best friend.
+If you know nothing about HTML format, this minimal amount of introduction might help [HTML intro](https://tulane-math-7360-2021.github.io/lectures/13-scraping/scraping.html#html-introduction) and of course, Google is your best friend.

 Now, let's change the "site.title" value by changing the "\_config.yml" file.
 And we want to point the "logo" to a different picture.